nch1993/Heart_Disease/README.md

 12. number of major vessels (0-3)
 13. thal condition
 ## Background

 By accurately predicting a whether a patient has heart disease, healthcare professional can narrow down the potential patients and identify any early treatement and provide corresponding recommendations.
 I believe that machine learning can bring tremendous values to the healthcare sector.

+Accuracy is used to evaluate the model performance since we are interested in minimizing the type 1 error

 ## Process